-The Board operates under its approved Business Plan which aligns to the Landscape Plan.
-The Northern and Yorke Landscape Board 2020-21 Business Plan was approved by the Minister for Environment and Water on 22 June 2020, for implementation on 1 July 2020.
+The Board operates under its approved Business Plan which aligns to the Landscape Plan 2021-26.
+The Northern and Yorke Landscape Board 2021-22 Business Plan was approved by the Minister for Environment and Water on 13th July 2021.

 The Business Plan identifies the Board's revenue and investment in priorities for management of landscapes in the region as detailed in note 1.2.